jhackGC/tech-docs-2/Javascript/Frameworks/react/Core/typescript-interview-questions.md

 ## 8. What are generics in TypeScript?

 **Answer:**
-Generics are a way to write reusable and flexible code that works with any type.
-They allow you to create functions, classes, and interfaces that can operate on different types without losing type safety.
+Generics allow you to write reusable code that works with any type.

 **Example:**